 Step 3: Identify Alternative Practices

 If the employer proves that their discriminatory practice is necessary because it’s a business need, an employee can identify alternative practices that meet the same need without the same levels of adverse impact.
-If the employee succeeds in doing this, the employer must eliminate the practice and may face other punishment.
+If the employee succeeds in doing this, the employer must eliminate the practice and may face other punishments.

 For this reason, it’s important that employers thoroughly review their practices prior to implementation (and then routinely afterward).
 A golden rule is to always implement the practice that causes the least harm.